Greg Sestero: Early life

 Sestero was born in Walnut Creek, California on July 15, 1978 to Marie-José (née Citro) and Richard Sestero.
-His mother is of French and Italian (Sicilian) descent.
+His father is American of Italian and Irish descent, and his mother is French from Grenoble, and is of French and Italian (Sicilian) heritage.
 He was raised in Danville, California, where he attended Monte Vista High School.

 Sestero has said that he wrote a sequel to the then-recently released Home Alone at the age of 12, titled Home Alone 2: Lost in Disney World, which included a leading role for himself alongside Macaulay Culkin's Kevin McCallister.
 He submitted the screenplay, along with a provisional poster, soundtrack suggestions and a request for a cross-promotional deal between 20th Century Fox and Walt Disney Pictures, to Hughes Entertainment, and eventually received a commendatory letter from John Hughes.
 Sestero credits Hughes' gesture with inspiring him to pursue a professional acting career.

 During his junior year of high school, Sestero began modeling, working in Milan and Paris for designers such as Giorgio Armani and Gianfranco Ferré.
 He returned to the United States to focus on acting, enrolling in the American Conservatory Theater in San Francisco.
 His signing with Hollywood agent Iris Burton prompted his eventual move to Los Angeles.